 Our reading books are organised into colour bands and are made up of a variety of different schemes.
 This enables the children to develop tastes in reading books at the same time as developing the skills of decoding texts and comprehending them.

 PSHE and Citizenship is integrated into our curriculum to ensure children are prepared for life in modern day Britain.
-We follow the SEAL themes aiming to ensure children develop their social and emotional aspects of learning.
+We follow SCARF themes aiming to ensure children develop their social and emotional aspects of learning.
 We have a strong focus on Me and my relationships, Valuing difference, Keeping myself safe, Rights and responsibilities, Being my best, Growing and changing.